ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Applicability to CloudSystem

-Not applicable as the CloudSystem does not contain any communications infrastructure, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for Azure and Office 365.
+Not applicable as the CloudSystem does not contain any communications infrastructure, and the security of the Azure and Microsoft 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for Azure and Microsoft 365.

 ### CloudSystem compliance approach

-The CloudSystem inherits communications infrastructure controls from the underlying Azure and Office 365 platforms.
+The CloudSystem inherits communications infrastructure controls from the underlying Azure and Microsoft 365 platforms.

 ### Security controls provided by the CloudSystem